yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 	```

 :::success:Success
 If everything went well, Hub will be connected to your signing server.
-The salt is no longer on the same server as your Hub!
+The salt is no longer on the same server as Hub, making the signing process more secure.
 :::

 ## Next steps

-Make sure that your signing server has a firewall whitelist.
+Make sure that your signing server has a [firewall whitelist](https://linuxize.com/post/how-to-setup-a-firewall-with-ufw-on-ubuntu-18-04/).
 The fewer external services you expose, the less vulnerable the signing server is.